Skip to main content

 Priory, “Does Mental Health Affect and Impinge on Family Relationships?”

-SAMHSA, About Infant and Early Childhood Mental Health Consultation (IECMHC)
+Substance Abuse and Mental Health Services Administration, Center of Excellence for Infant and Early Childhood Mental Health Consultation

-SAMHSA, “Key Substance Use and Mental Health Indicators in the United States: Results from the 2018 National Survey on Drug Use and Health”
+Substance Abuse and Mental Health Services Administration, 2022 National Survey on Drug Use and Health (NSDUH) Releases

 Suicide Prevention Resource Center, Consequences of Student Mental Health Issues